nitinvinayak/WallFollowingRobot/README.md

 # WallFollowingRobot
-The repository contains code and instructions for creating a wall following robot using basic arduino kit and a toy car chassis
+The repository contains code and instructions for creating a wall following robot using basic arduino kit and a toy car chassis that can be bought online.